Do you work with people sleeping rough?

 Many homeless patients seen by Pathway hospital teams face mental health problems, as well as physical health and substance misuse issues.

 Pathway hospital teams liaise with partners in mental health services and include mental health professionals in the team.
-We recently opened the UK’s first homelessness service within an inpatient mental health unit.
+We supported the opening of the UK’s first homelessness service within an inpatient mental health unit.

-Many outreach workers face problems when supporting people with mental health problems who are sleeping rough.
+Many outreach workers face problems when supporting people who have mental health problems who are sleeping rough.
 This mental health and homelessness guidance is designed to address this.

 Mental health guidance for outreach workers